- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact on data availability and potential loss, it is important to carefully configure the power management settings of the NAS device.
 It is recommended to balance power-saving requirements with the need for continuous data access.
 Regular backups and redundancy measures should also be implemented to minimize the risk of data loss during any potential downtime.

-Although NAS TeraStation TS-WVH4.0TL/R1 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-WVH4.0TL/R1 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -